amlanpy/2024-U.S.-Presidential-Election-Analysis/README.md

 BOT DETECTION (CHRISTINE)

-Run the code and it will ask you to type in a subreddit that you want to look into, then it will ask for the number of posts/comments that you want to look for, after answering the two questions it will start crawling and shows you who seems like a bot and who seems like a human.
+Run CIS400project.py and it will ask you to type in a subreddit that you want to look into, then it will ask for the number of posts/comments that you want to look for, after answering the two questions it will start crawling and shows you who seems like a bot and who seems like a human.